RIADBELU/Dell-Latitude-3190-Hackintosh/README.md

 1.)
 Open Disk Management by pressing ⊞ + X, then by selecting Disk Management

 2.)
-Split the hard drive equally, then set up one of the partitions with these attributes:
+Shrink the hard drive, then set up one of the partitions with these attributes:

 - Name: macOS
 - Size: [close-to-the-maximum-size] (leave 2-4 GB)